About the Clinic

 For Prospective Students

-The Federal Practice Clinic gives students a chance to practice in the United States Bankruptcy Court system while helping clients in the Northwest Arkansas area.
+The Bankruptcy Clinic gives students a chance to practice in the United States Bankruptcy Court system while helping clients in the Northwest Arkansas area.
 Students, under guidance of Professor Tarvin, handle all aspects of their client’s case, from intake meetings and deciding which cases to take on, through the first meeting of creditors and the discharge of debts.
-The Federal Practice Clinic gives hands on experience in bankruptcy practice and in working with clients and is designed to provide students with a better understanding of filings and procedures in Federal Courts, as well as a working knowledge of the chapter 7 bankruptcy process.
-Students receive 4 hours of graded course credit for their work in the Federal Practice Clinic.
+The Bankruptcy Clinic gives hands on experience in bankruptcy practice and in working with clients and is designed to provide students with a better understanding of filings and procedures in Federal Courts, as well as a working knowledge of the chapter 7 bankruptcy process.
+Students receive 4 hours of graded course credit for their work in the Bankruptcy Clinic.